PostHog/posthog.com/contents/handbook/company/team/paolo-damico.md

 ## Q1 2022 Goals
 - ⭐️ Craft a clear **vision** for an ambitious goal that gets everyone **very excited**!
-- ⭐️ Build the strategy for one **ambiguous opportunity** to improve a company metric or achieve a company goal.
+- ⭐️ Build the strategy for one **ambiguous opportunity** to improve a company metric or achieve a company goal (_should be ready to be worked on by end of Q1_).
 - Enable Core Experience Team to plan their sprints and ship higher quality features autonomously.

 ## Q4 2021 Goals